zhonghan721/tp/docs/DeveloperGuide.md

 | `*`      | a registered owner | know the sum of all the materials required for a fixed delivery schedule | I can plan my inventory.                                                                                                                                                                |
 | `*`      | a registered owner | have different user authorisation levels                                 | I can control who has access to what.                                                                                                                                                   |

+<div style="page-break-after: always;"></div><br/>

 ### Planned Enhancements

-1. Our ID generation is not consistent (e.g., If there are 5 customers with IDs 1-5 and the last 4 are deleted, the next ID will be 6.
-However, if you restart the application, the next created Customer will have ID of 2.)
-Currently, we only reset the next available ID to (max ID + 1) when the user closes and launches the program again.
+1. Our ID generation is not consistent (e.g., If there are 5 customers with `ID` 1-5 and the last 4 are deleted, the next
+   `ID` will be `6`.
+However, if you restart the application, the next created Customer will have `ID` of `2`.)
+   Currently, we
+   only reset the next available ID to (max `ID` + `1`) when the user closes and launches the program again.
 Other times, it might skip a few numbers depending on the operations performed.
-We plan to perform this clean up operation (where ID resets to (max ID + 1)) after every command that modifies the data.
-This will ensure that the next available ID is always (max ID + 1) and also help in keeping the ID generation more consistent and be more space efficient.
+We plan to perform this clean up operation ( where `ID` resets to (max `ID` + `1`)) after every command that modifies the data.
+This will ensure that the next available `ID` is always (max `ID` + 1) and also help in keeping the `ID` generation more consistent and be more space efficient.

 2. Currently, you are unable to key in special characters for the name of a customer or for delivery notes.
 We plan to allow certain special characters only such as `/` for the name of a customer as some people have special characters eg. `Gabriel s/o Bryan` in their name or require special characters when taking notes.

-3. Currently, there is an inconsistency in Command Format in terms of whether a prefix is required in a command despite having the same number of parameters.
+3. Currently, there is an inconsistency in Command Format in terms of whether a prefix is required in a command despite having the same number of parameters which may cause confusion for the user.
 For example, `delivery note` requires a `--note` prefix while `delivery status` does not require a prefix at all even though both have 1 parameter.
+We plan to make our command format for consistent by having delivery status require a `--status` prefix to make it more predictable.

 4. Currently, the `find` command requires exact match of keywords and returns results that matches any of those keywords.
 This potentially results in numerous in unwanted data to be shown if there are multiple matching keywords.
    Or, if there are no matching keywords, no results would be shown.
 For example, if you have `100` Chocolate Cake and `100` Strawberry Buns and `1` Chocolate Buns, and you search for Chocolate Buns, the result would be `100` Chocolate Cake and `1` Chocolate Buns and `100` Strawberry Buns.
-Or, if you misspelled your search as Chcolate Bns, you would receive no result.
+Or, if you misspelled your search as `Chcolate Bns`, you would receive no result.
 We plan to make the `find` command have more options to do more complex search functionalities such as fuzzy search and exact match search.
 For example, if you search for Chocolate Buns, with exact search, the result would be `1` Chocolate Buns.
-Or, if you misspelled your search as Chcolate Bns, with fuzzy search, the result would be `1` Chocolate Buns.
+Or, if you misspelled your search as `Chcolate Bns`, with fuzzy search, the result would be `1` Chocolate Buns.

 5. Currently, there is no proper precedence of errors which may cause confusion among users.
 For example, keying in an invalid command format for `customer edit` while logged out will show all the errors regarding the format first before it tells that you are logged out (once the command format is valid and evaluated).
 This may result in time wasted as you need to then login first before re-typing your command again.
-Thus, we plan to set a precedece of error so that more important errors such as authentication errors are shown first and make errors more consistent in the order of how it is displayed.
+Thus, we plan to set a precedence of error so that more important errors such as authentication errors are shown first and make errors more consistent in the order of how it is displayed.

-// new
-6. Currently, if you input an invalid ID, it simply states "ID must be an integer more than 0 and less than 2147483648." but does not state whether it is a `Delivery` ID or `Customer` ID.
+6. Currently, if you input an invalid ID, it simply states `"ID must be an integer more than 0 and less than 2147483648."` but does not state whether it is a Delivery ID or Customer ID.
-We plan to make the error message more specific by stating whether it is a `Delivery` ID or `Customer` ID.
+   We plan to make the error message more specific by stating whether it is a Delivery ID or Customer ID.

 7. Currently, only the user password is the only thing that is hashed in the authentication file.
 We plan to encrypt the whole JSON authentication file and the data to prevent unauthorised access to the user's account and data instead of only hashing the user password.
-For example, if a user enters 2023-02-30, the error message can be "Invalid date.
-The date entered does not exist.", however the current implementation only states "Dates should be in the format yyyy-MM-dd".
-Or, if a user enters the incorrect ID, the error should show "Customer ID" or "Delivery ID", however, the current implementation of some commands does not specify whether it is for the customer ID or for delivery ID and only states "ID"

-// new
-8. Currently, if you input an invalid day, month or year such as `2023-02-30`, it simply states date "Dates should be in the format yyyy-MM-dd" but does not specify why it is invalid.
-We plan to make the error more specific by stating what is the actual invalid input of the date.
+8. Currently, if you input an invalid day, month or year such as `2023-02-30`, it simply states date `"Dates should be in the format yyyy-MM-dd"` but does not specify why it is invalid.
+We plan to make the error more specific by stating what is the actual invalid input of the date, in this case, the day is invalid as 30th February does not exist.

 9. Currently, you can put duplicate prefixes for delivery list to filter or sort the deliveries that may arise in confusion by which filter is applied.
 We plan to disallow duplicate prefixes for delivery list so that users would not be confused by the output.

-// new
-10. Currently, inputting a negative value or zero for some numerical parameters that requires a positive integer simply states "Invalid Command Format".
-The error message should be more specific and state "Please enter a positive integer that is more than 0 and less than 2147483648."
+10. Currently, inputting a negative value or zero for some numerical parameters that requires a positive integer simply states `"Invalid Command Format"`.
+The error message should be more specific and state `"Please enter a positive integer that is more than 0 and less than 2147483648."`.

+<div style="page-break-after: always;"></div><br/>

 ### Use cases